LisaHarrison08/Python-Challenge/README.md

 ![Vote Counting](Images/Vote_counting.png)

-* In this challenge, I was tasked with helping a small, rural town modernize its vote counting process.
+* Modernizing the vote counting process.

 * Created a Python script that analyzed the votes and calculated each of the following:

 * The total number of votes cast

-  * A complete list of candidates who received votes
+* Produced a complete list of candidates who received votes

-  * The percentage of votes each candidate won
+* Calcualted the percentage of votes each candidate won

-  * The total number of votes each candidate won
+* Calculated the total number of votes each candidate won

-  * The winner of the election based on popular vote.
+* Identified the winner of the election based on popular vote.

 * As an example, the analysis looks similar to the one below: